 How Much Could Your Home Exterior Makeover Boost Value?

-At a minimum, your home exterior makeover can make your house more appealing to the eye, and it can cause potential buyers to assume that, if you take this much care on the outside of your home, you must do a wonderful job inside, too.
+At a minimum, your home exterior makeover can make your house more appealing to the eye, but it also can help give potential buyers assurance that you have maintained the home’s upkeep.

-While you’re replacing your door, this article suggests you consider adding a portico or awning to protect people (including potential buyers when you decide to sell) from rain and sun alike.
-Also make sure your doorbell is attractive, dovetails with the house’s overall style—and is working.
+Projects like fixing up the front door are a great place to start, and while you’re replacing your door, you could consider adding a portico or awning as a design element or to protect visitors from the weather.
+Also make sure your doorbell is attractive, dovetails with the house’s overall style, and — most importantly — works.

-As another example, this report provides comparative data on upscale window replacement using vinyl, and this upgrade can increase a home’s value by an average of 74.3% of its cost, a higher percentage than in 2017.
-Upscale window replacement, wood, boosts a home’s value by an average of 69.5% of its cost.
-Mid-range siding replacement, on average, boosts home value by 76.7% of the cost.
+Similar comparative data shows that an upscale window replacement using vinyl can increase a home’s value by an average of 68.5% of its cost.
+Upscale window replacement using wood boosts a home’s value by an average of 61.2% of its cost.
+And siding replacement, on average, boosts home value by 94.7% of the cost.

 Funding Your Exterior Home Remodel

-Once you’ve created your exterior house design and have priced out your plans, the next question is the best way to pay for your improvements.
+Once you have created a plan for exterior improvements, priced out materials, and mapped out a budget, the next item on your agenda should be figuring out the best way to pay for your improvements.
 If you’ve got the money in savings, then that isn’t an issue.
-Or, if you plan to use your credit cards but can pay them off in full when the bills arrive, again, that’s not an issue.
+Or, if you plan to use your credit cards but can pay them off in full when the bills arrive, again, you’re squared away.

-But, using your credit cards when you can’t pay them off relatively quickly can be problematic, because credit card debt can be tricky to pay off.
+Using your credit cards when you can’t pay them off relatively quickly, however, can be problematic as credit card debt can be tricky to pay off.
 That’s because most credit card companies charge compound interest, which means you’re paying interest on the accrued interest, with the interest continually calculated and added to your balance.
 To make matters worse, the interest may typically be compounded daily.

 Even if you make minimum payments, the interest just keeps compounding.
 In fact, it keeps doing so until the balance is paid off completely.
 If you miss a payment, the situation gets worse, with late fees and penalties often added on.